close

 • Location: Near Sheikh Sarai, South Delhi

-Why Visit: A hidden gem for those looking to combine a dose of history with a serene walk in the lap of nature.
+Why Visit: A hidden gem for those looking to juxtapose their outing with a dose of history, while being able to stroll in a serene environment in the lap of nature.

 20. Mehrauli Archaeological Park